lpalbou/AbstractCore/README.md

 ## Built-in Applications (Ready-to-Use CLI Tools)

-AbstractCore includes **four specialized command-line applications** for common LLM tasks.
+AbstractCore includes **five specialized command-line applications** for common LLM tasks.
 These are production-ready tools that can be used directly from the terminal without any Python programming.

 ### Available Applications